 I’ve been working on a few new projects as of late and coming across some really beautiful Google font combinations.
-Today I wanted to share my current faves with you and how to use them in your next graphic or web design project!
+Today I wanted to share my current faves with you and how to use them in your next graphic or website design project!

 For those of you that are new to Google Fonts, it’s a great library of free to use web fonts.
 You can download the files for use on your website or many web builders link automatically to this resource.